HODOR: High-level Object Descriptors for Object Re-segmentation in Video Learned from Static Images: Conclusion

 \section{Conclusion}

-We proposed a novel approach for VOS which uses high-level descriptors for encoding objects and propagating them across video.
-Our approach contains an information bottleneck which enables \ourMethodName to be trained on single images and additionally on unlabeled frames using cyclic consistency.
+We proposed a novel VOS approach which uses high-level descriptors for encoding and propagating objects across video.
+Our approach contains an information bottleneck which enables training on single images and unlabeled frames using cyclic consistency.
 Thus, unlike existing STC based methods which train on dense video data, \ourMethodName can be trained on static images, or on videos with arbitrarily sparse, temporally inconsistent frame annotations.
-Since annotating single frames is easier than dense video, our approach has strong potential for scaling up performance by learning from large-scale video datasets with sparse, or even automatically generated frame annotations~\cite{Voigtlaender21WACV}.
+Since annotating single frames is easier than dense video, \ourMethodName has strong potential for scaling up performance by learning from large-scale video datasets with sparse, or even automatically generated frame annotations~\cite{Voigtlaender21WACV}.

 \iftoggle{comments}{ { \textbf{Important deadline TODOs} \begin{enumerate} \item define re-segment in the intro. \item Search for ??, [], etc. Also check warnings \end{enumerate} } { What we need/want for the supplementary: \begin{enumerate} \item Detailed eval of embedding space, pca, t-sne, PR for global and sequence wise. \item Performance of used history plot \item Actually write about the catch all \item Visualization of what the background queries do (here also discuss the catch all one?) \item Visualization of stuff before the max operation which frames help more> t-3 or t-1? \item A visual investigation of training setups 1-3, why do repeated images work better than single images?
 Why does augmentaiton help? \item Visualize the different heads as Deva was asking for, could be cool to see if some heads focus on ``parts'' of objects \item Do the 0 enc 0 dec layer abblation?
 To search for the secret sauce needed to make our model work \begin{enumerate} \item Same but also no mlp and no 3x3 conv \\ \item Maybe further explore what is import cross or self attention in encoder/ decoder? \end{enumerate} \item An actual hodor scene xD? \item Ethical Consideration \item implementation details \begin{itemize} \item resizing images train/test \item learning rate schedule \item catch all \item loss info \item mention the exact checkpoint. \end{itemize} \item upload some video? \end{enumerate} } }{}